dongyangli-del/EEG_Image_decode/README.md

 pip install braindecode==0.8.1
 ```
 ## Quick training and test

+If you want to quickly reproduce the results in the paper, please download the relevant **preprocessed data** and **model weights** from [Hugging Face](https://huggingface.co/datasets/LidongYang/EEG_Image_decode) first.
 #### 1.Image Retrieval
 We provide the script to learn the training strategy of EEG Encoder and verify it during training.
 Please modify your data set path and run:
 ```
 cd Retrieval
 python ATMS_retrieval.py --logger True --gpu cuda:0  --output_dir ./outputs/contrast
 ```
-We also provide the script for joint subject training, which aims to train all subjects jointly and test on a specific subject:
+We also provide the script for **joint subject training**, which aims to train all subjects jointly and test on a specific subject:
 ```
 cd Retrieval
 python ATMS_retrieval_joint_train.py --joint_train --sub sub-01 True --logger True --gpu cuda:0  --output_dir ./outputs/contrast
 ```
 #### 2.Image Reconstruction
-** We provide scripts for image reconstruction.
+We provide scripts for image reconstruction.
 Please modify your data set path and run zero-shot on 200 classes test dataset:
 ```
 # step 1: reconstruct images
 cd Generation/